Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Evaluation

-We fine-tuned four models – bert-base-cased\footnote{https://huggingface.co/bert-base-cased}, albert-base-v2\footnote{https://huggingface.co/albert-base-v2}, distilbert-base-cased\footnote{https://huggingface.co/distilbert-base-cased}, and allenai/scibert\_scivocab\_cased\footnote{https://huggingface.co/allenai/scibert\_scivocab\_cased} – using 5-fold cross-validation according to the titles of the publications to avoid a publication's data appearing in both the training and test set for each fold (see \autoref{tab:taskDLT_examples} for some samples of training data).
-Each model underwent 100 training epochs, 20 epochs per fold, with a learning rate of \(5 \times 10^{-5}\), a training batch size of 16, and a validation batch size of 32.
-The maximum sequence length was 256 tokens.
+We fine-tuned four pre-trained transformer models: the \ac{bert} base model (cased)\footnote{https://huggingface.co/bert-base-cased}, which uses a bidirectional encoder architecture \citep{Devlin2019BERT:Understanding} (see \autoref{subsec:ner-literature-mining} for more details); ALBERT base model v2\footnote{https://huggingface.co/albert-base-v2}, a lighter version of \ac{bert} with a cross-layer parameter sharing technique \citep{Lan2019ALBERT:Representations}; DistilBERT base model (cased)\footnote{https://huggingface.co/distilbert-base-cased}, a distilled version of \ac{bert} \citep{Sanh2019DistilBERTLighter}; and SciBERT base model (cased)\footnote{https://huggingface.co/allenai/scibert\_scivocab\_cased}, a \ac{bert}-based model pre-tained on a corpus of scientific publications \citep{Beltagy2019SciBERT:Text}.
+To ensure robust evaluation and prevent data leakage, we employed 5-fold cross-validation based on publication titles, ensuring that data from any single publication appeared exclusively in the training or test set for each fold.
+The training process consisted of 200 total epochs, distributed as 40 epochs per fold, with a learning rate of \(5 \times 10^{-5}\), a training batch size of 32, and a validation batch size of 64.
+The maximum sequence length was 512 tokens.

-The evaluation results (\autoref{table:performanceAllModels}) showed that SciBERT and BERT had the best performance.
-However, DistilBERT's efficiency made it more suitable for our large corpus of 24,539 publications.
-DistilBERT, being 60\% faster than BERT, and likewise SciBERT, at inference and achieving 97\% \cite{Sanh2019DistilBERTLighter} of BERT's performance, was selected for its balance between effectiveness and efficiency.
+The performance evaluation (\autoref{table:performanceAllModelsComplete}) revealed that SciBERT \citep{Beltagy2019SciBERT:Text} achieved the highest F1 score for our domain-specific \ac{ner} task in \ac{dlt}.
+This aligns with expectations, given SciBERT's pre-training on a large multi-domain corpus of scientific literature, which improves its performance in downstream scientific \ac{nlp} tasks \citep{Beltagy2019SciBERT:Text} like ours.
+Despite SciBERT's results, we ultimately chose DistilBERT, the second-best-performing model (\autoref{table:performanceAllModelsComplete}), for processing our large dataset of 24,539 publications.
+DistilBERT offers a reasonable balance of effectiveness and efficiency, operating 60\% faster than BERT, and likewise SciBERT, during inference while retaining 97\% of BERT's performance \citep{Sanh2019DistilBERTLighter}.
+This speed and F1 score combination made DistilBERT the most suitable choice for our large-scale analysis of \ac{dlt} literature.